communitybridge/easycla/README.md

 [Ionic](https://ionicframework.com/) framework.

 - `cla-frontend-project-console` for LinuxFoundation director/admin/user to manage project CLA
-- `cla-frontend-corporate-console` for any concrete company CLA manager to sign CCLA and manage employee CLA whitelist
+- `cla-frontend-corporate-console` for any concrete company CCLA manager to sign a CCLA and manage employee CLA whitelist
 - `cla-frontend-contributor-console` for any project contributor to sign ICLA or CCLA

 ## Architecture